James Smithson: Legacy and the Smithsonian

 Later in the year of his death the United States government was informed about the bequest when Aaron Vail wrote to Secretary of State John Forsyth.
 This information was then passed onto President Andrew Jackson who then informed Congress; a committee was organized, and after much debate the Smithsonian Institution was established by legislation.
 In 1836 President Jackson sent Richard Rush, former Treasury Secretary, to England as Commissioner to proceed in Chancery Court to secure the funds.
 In 1838 he was successful and returned, accompanied by 104,960 gold sovereigns (in eleven crates) and Smithson's personal items, scientific notes, minerals, and library.
 The gold was transferred to the treasury in Philadelphia and was reminted into $508,318.46.
 The final funds from Smithson were received in 1864 from Marie de la Batut, Smithson's nephew's mother.
 This final amount totalled $54,165.38.

 On 24 February 1847 the Board of Regents, which oversaw the creation of the Smithsonian, approved the seal for the institution.
 The seal, based on an engraving by Pierre Joseph Tiolier, was manufactured by Edward Stabler and designed by Robert Dale Owen.
 Although Smithson's papers and collection of minerals were destroyed in a fire in 1865, his collection of 213 books remains intact at the Smithsonian.
 The Board of Regents acquired a portrait of Smithson dressed in Oxford University student attire, painted by James Roberts, that is now on display in the crypt at the Smithsonian Castle.
 An additional portrait, a miniature, and the original draft of Smithson's will were acquired in 1877; they now reside in the National Portrait Gallery and Smithsonian Institution Archives, respectively.
 Additional items were acquired from Smithson's relatives in 1878.

-The circumstances of his birth seem to have created on him a desire for posthumous fame, although he had established quite a reputation in the scientific community and lived proud of his descent.
+The circumstances of his birth seem to have created in him a desire for posthumous fame, although he had established quite a reputation in the scientific community and lived proud of his descent.
 Smithson once wrote:

 The best blood of England flows in my veins.
 On my father's side I am a Northumberland, on my mother's I am related to kings; but this avails me not.
 My name shall live in the memory of man when the titles of the Northumberlands and the Percys are extinct and forgotten.